 4. What is Online Behavioral Advertising and How Can I Opt-Out?

 We contract with third-party advertising networks, publishers and other entities to advertise our products and services on websites not affiliated with us.
 Some of these ads are online behavioral advertising – which serve advertisements that are more likely to be of interest to you using non-personal behavioral information.
 Such ads may contain cookies that allow monitoring of websites (including our own websites that are part of our own Services) and your response to our advertisements.
 Cookies placed by these companies do not collect Personal Information.
 We limit companies that place our ads from using information for any purpose other than to assist us in our advertising efforts.

-Del Monte has adopted the use of the Advertising Options Icon on all its behaviorally targeted ads.
+From time to time our consumer products business may adopt the use of the Advertising Options Icon on behaviorally targeted ads.
 For any of our behaviorally targeted ads that are part of a “network advertising” service, you should see a small symbol (also called an icon) attached to a banner ad or other targeted advertising that can be clicked open for information about why and how you are receiving a particular ad.
 This icon is part of the Digital Advertising Alliance’s Self-Regulatory Program for Online Behavioral Advertising.
 For more information see www.aboutads.info.

 If you prefer to not receive targeted advertising, you can opt-out of some network advertising programs that use your information.
 To do so please visit the NAI Opt-Out Page.

 Please note that if you opt out, you may still receive online advertising from us.
 Opting out from a specific advertising provider means that the ads you do receive will not be based on your preferences or behavior.